 Catch Documentation and Traceability

 Asia-Pacific’s oceans and marine bounty are under siege.
-While there are many destructive forces impacting Asia’s oceans, illegal, unreported and unregulated (IUU) fishing has been identified as a leading threat to the health of fish stocks and ecosystems.
+While there are many destructive impacting forces, illegal, unreported and unregulated (IUU) fishing has been identified as a leading threat to the fish stocks, marine ecosystems and overall fisheries sustainability.
 In Asia-Pacific, annual IUU fishing is estimated at 1.3-2.7 million tons, which is 8-16% of total reported catch.
-The total value of IUU fishing in Asia is estimated as $5.8 billion per year.
-Globally, an annual 24 million tons of seafood is caught and sold illegally.
-On the market side, fisheries products are commonly mislabeled and their origins and catch method uncertain.
-For example, more than one third of seafood in U.S. markets has been found to be mislabeled.
+The total value of IUU fishing in Asia is estimated as $5.8 billion per year, and is fueled by insufficient fisheries management and a lack of transparency in the seafood supply chain.
+Without coordinated supply chain data, illegal activities will continue to go undetected.
+In response to the threat that IUU fishing poses to fisheries sustainability, seafood traceability is growing in demand.

 What is USAID Oceans’ Approach?

 USAID Oceans supports the development and implementation of transparent and financially sustainable eCDT systems that bolster the abilities of Asia-Pacific nations to combat IUU fishing practices, enhance fisheries management, and protect its citizens from human rights and labor abuses – including those that result from gender inequality.
 Challenges for eCDT across Southeast Asia vary greatly by country, but commonly include a lack of supporting fisheries policies and regulations; inefficient or outdated documentation protocols; unsynchronized documentation processes throughout the supply chain; a lack of harmonized efforts across national or regional fisheries agencies; and inadequate infrastructure for electronic data capture. eCDT initiatives require a great amount of coordination, cooperation and cohesive action.